tree ferns - A Selection

 The Dicksonia Antartica is native to Australia and therefore hardy to around -5c (23F) and will thrive in the relatively mild wet climate of the UK.
 You will see long cut fronds unfurl from the crown in a magical display that will add drama to damp shaded areas of your garden.
 Slow growing, this will add 3cm of trunk every year, taking many years to reach its ultimate height of 4m.
 Plant Dicksonia antarctica plants in reliably moist, rich fertile, preferably acid soil.
 Choose a damp sheltered

-Tree ferns were a firm plant hunter's favourite from Victorian times, a symbol of wealth and travel experiences to Australia.
+Tree ferns were a firm plant hunter's favourite back in Victorian times, as they were a symbol of wealth and travel experiences to Australia.
 They have maintained this sense of mystique ever since.
-Now you too can grow these surprisingly easy exotic-looking plants too.
-Harvested under strict license from woodland clearance in Australia and Tasmania, and in very short supply this season, these astonishing plants really will delight and amaze.
-They grow under the woodland canopy, in the shade, so grow them
+Now you too can grow these surprisingly easy to grow, exotic looking plants too!
+Harvested under a strict License from woodland clearance in Australia and Tasmania, these astonishing plants really will delight and amaze.
+They grow under the woodland canopy, in the shade, so when planting them